 Although levels have decreased over the last few decades, tooth decay is still one of the most widespread health problems in the UK, yet can still be further prevented.

 In fact, it’s estimated that one in every three adults in England has tooth decay.
 A survey carried out in 2012 also found that one in four five-year-old children had some degree of tooth decay.Book Appointment

-One of the best ways for us to detect decay is by seeing you regularly for dental health assessments and oral hygiene appointments here in Clapham, London.
+One of the best ways for us to detect decay is by seeing you regularly for dental health assessments and oral hygiene appointments here at our dental practice in Clapham, London.
 This allows us to spot any issues before they have a chance to worsen and cause you pain.
 We do this by looking directly at the teeth and using advanced technology, such as intraoral cameras that allow us – and you – to see your mouth in precise detail.
 The dentists and hygienists at Crescent Lodge Dental Practice SW4 use this excellent piece of equipment for the early detection of decay and as an educational tool for highlighting any areas that you might be missing when brushing at home.

 “Very good service and friendly staff from receptionist to the dentist all lovely people.”